 - Take out water sprouts (small branches growing straight up), branches growing downward and ones growing inward toward the trunk.

 - Where two branches cross, eliminate the one that least conforms to the tree's ideal shape.
 Likewise, when two branches closely compete, select the best one and remove its rival.

-For most trees, the ideal is to maintain a single dominant vertical leader that defines the tree's upward growth.
+For many trees, the ideal is to maintain a single dominant vertical leader that defines the tree's upward growth.
 Take out any vertical stems that might diverge and compete with that leader.
-At the tip of the leader and at the tip of each branch is a terminal bud that not only promotes growth at the tip but also produces hormones that inhibits the sprouting of buds further down the branch until the branch has grown long enough that the influence of the terminal bud is diminished.
+At the tip of the leader and at the tip of each branch is a terminal bud that not only promotes growth at the tip but also produces hormones that inhibit the sprouting of buds further down the branch until the branch has grown long enough that the influence of the terminal bud is diminished.
 Another way the bud-suppression function of the terminal bud can be muted is if you remove it with some portion of the branch in a superficial attempt to shape the tree.

 How to Prune Large Branches